KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 10. Recommendation: Found `require("http")` in file `fabric.min.js`: Replace "http" by "node:http".
 11. Recommendation: Found `require("https")` in file `fabric.min.js`: Replace "https" by "node:https".
 12. Recommendation: Found `XMLHttpRequest` in file `fabric.min.js`: Replace it with built-in fetch.
+13. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Ilevia-Lille by Jilano5](https://github.com/Jilano5/MMM-Ilevia-Lille)

 1. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-ImageFileWatcher by basknol](https://github.com/basknol/MMM-ImageFileWatcher)